Head Men's Basketball Coach

 Hotaling originally arrived at Palomar as a red-shirt in 2003-04, O'Neill's second season as Palomar's head coach, out of Mission Bay High School.
 At Mission Bay, he played basketball (as a guard) and baseball (as a pitcher for Dennis Pugh, now the head coach at Cal State San Marcos).

-He played for the Comets in 2004-05 and 2005-06, when he was team captain and an all-PCAC selection for a team that won the conference championship.
+Hotaling played for the Comets in 2004-05 and 2005-06, when he was team captain and an all-PCAC selection for a team that won the conference championship.

 He received a full scholarship to NAIA Division I Harris-Stowe State University in St. Louis, MO.
 Hotaling layed two years for the Hornets while majoring in Criminal Justice.

 Hotaling received his Bachelor's degree from California State University San Marcos.
+He lives in San Marcos with his wife Audrey.

 Lewis previously was an assistant coach at Palomar under Andy Gilmour when the Comets' 1987-88 team advanced to the state community college Final Eight, Palomar's first trip to the state finals since the 1962-63 season.